Glyochi/LLLM-serving/inference-server/README.md

     - How does a big model `validate?` the accuracy of the generated tokens from draft models/speculative heads.
 Need more reading.
     - EAGLE (draft models)
     - MEDUSA (need to train the speculative heads)
+    - T5 model
     - Pytorch blog post claims Medusa speculative heads is more affective in term of quality/latency gains than using draft models `https://pytorch.org/blog/hitchhikers-guide-speculative-decoding/`
     - Triton recommended EAGLE over MEDUSA for 1.6x speedup + 0.8 over 0.6 accuracy `https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.html#medusa`
+- Triton/GPU terminology
+    - Scheduler: a request router, which routes to instances
+        - Dynamic batching
+    - Instance: an executor, with its own weights/workspace/KV cache, running on its own CUDA stream
+        - With multiple instances, triton splits traffic accross them.
+        - With LLM, the model has instances such as
+            - preprocessing (CPU)
+            - tensorrt_llm (GPU)
+            - postprocessing (CPU)
+            - tensorrt_llm_bls or ensemble (CPU)
+        - Each existing as 1 instance.
+And for single gpu 1 instance is good enough.
+Should use batching or in-flight/continous batching to increase throughput
+    -

 # GEN AI for benchmarking